gentaiscool/cnn-autoencoder-tf/README.md

 # cnn-autoencoder-tf
-CNN and Autoencoder on MNIST
+Convolutional Neural Network and Autoencoder on EMNIST using Tensorflow (https://www.tensorflow.org/)

-I added more parameters (lr: learning rate, mm: moemntum, bsz: batch size) and task for cross validation
+In this project, we are going to evaluate the performance of convolutional neural network (CNN) and convolutional autoencoder (CAE) models by conducting empirical study on simple image data (EMNIST dataset) [1].
+This dataset consists of 28x28 images of handwritten characters that belong to 47 classes.

+[1] Gregory Cohen, Saeed Afshar, Jonathan Tapson, and Andre van Schaik.
+EMNIST: an extension of MNIST to handwritten letters. arXiv preprint arXiv:1702.05373, 2017.

+### Run the code

+#### Parameters
+- lr: initial learning rate
+- mm: momentum
+- bsz: batch size

-### TASK 1 - CNN
+### CNN

 Train CNN
 ```